-the Rome Statute, which provides that "[n]o provision in this Statute relating to individual criminal responsibility shall affect the responsibility of States under international law."
+State is not exempted from its own responsibility for internationally wrongful conduct by the prosecution and punishment of the State officials who carried it out.
+840 Nor may those officials hide behind the State in respect of their own responsibility for conduct of theirs which is contrary to rules of international law which are applicable to them.
+The former principle is reflected, for example, in article 25, paragraph 4, of the Rome Statute of the International Criminal Court, which provides that: "[n]o provision in this Statute relating to individual criminal responsibility shall affect the responsibility of States under international law."
 The latter is reflected, for example, in the well-established principle that official position does not excuse a person from individual criminal responsibility under international law.
-886

-- (4) Article 58 reflects this situation, making it clear that the articles do not address the question of the individual responsibility under international law of any person acting on behalf of a State.
-The term "individual responsibility" has acquired an accepted meaning in light of the Rome Statute and other instruments; it refers to the responsibility of individual persons, including State officials, under certain rules of international law for conduct such as genocide, war crimes and crimes against humanity. - 886 See e.g., the International Law Commission's Principles of International Law Recognized in the Charter of the Nürnberg Tribunal and in the Judgment of the Tribunal, Principle III (Yearbook...1950, vol. II, p.
-374, at p.
-375); Rome Statute of the International Criminal Court, 17 July 1998, A/CONF.183/9, art.
-27.
+(4) Article 58 reflects this situation, making it clear that the articles do not address the question of the individual responsibility under international law of any person acting on behalf of a State.
+The term "individual responsibility" has acquired an accepted meaning in the light of the Rome Statute and other instruments; it refers to the responsibility of individual persons, including State officials, under certain rules of international law for conduct such as genocide, war crimes and crimes against humanity.

+Article 59.
 Charter of the United Nations